xXleowXx/gitlab-charts/doc/quickstart/index.md

 ### Installing Helm v3

-For this guide, we use of the latest release of Helm v3 (v3.3.1 or newer).
+For this guide, we use the latest release of Helm v3 (v3.3.1 or later).
 To install Helm, see the [Helm installation instructions](https://helm.sh/docs/intro/install/).

 ## Adding the GitLab Helm repository